Admission for the January 2025 academic session is ongoing Apply Now!

 • Discuss the demand for and supply of health services.

-• Explain market mechanisms and the pricing system in the healthcare market;
+• Explain market mechanisms and the pricing system in the healthcare market.

-• Understand how to perform economic evaluation in healthcare;
+• Understand how to perform economic evaluation in healthcare.

 • Explain externalities in health economics.

-• Understand how to use economic evaluations in health care funding decisions.
+• Understand how to use economic evaluations in healthcare funding decisions.

 • Know all the healthcare organisations in Nigeria.